 - Used to indicate that comments in the global scope do not apply to either the preceding or the following definition.

 The EXPRESS to HTML Windows control panel is shown below.
-Run this by selecting EXPRESS to HTML in the ST-Developer Launcher or the "ST-Developer Tools" Start Menu folder.
+Run this by selecting EXPRESS to HTML from the Start Menu.
 The following sections describe the fields and setting on this control panel and show how to perform various tasks with the converter.

 At the top of the EXPRESS to HTML control panel is a text field for one or more schema files that you would like to compile.
 You can open the file dialog using Ctrl+O or the [...] button to the right.
 You can also drag and drop files from the Windows Explorer.